Nicole Dennis-Benn: Sexuality

 Her works address two sides of sexuality, the issue of being LGBT in Jamaica and the sexualization of young girls, especially by older men.
 Dennis-Benn was motivated to write because of these issues and her own experiences with them.
 Like the author, her heroine, Margot, in Here Comes the Sun lives a closeted life on Jamaica.
-According to Rosamund S. King, there is an increase in portrayals of same-sex couples in Jamaican literature.
+According to Rosamond S. King, there is an increase in portrayals of same-sex couples in Jamaican literature.
 She explains that "the publication of Dennis-Benn’s...first [novel] with major US publishers—and major marketing budgets... marks a sea change in the literary landscape” and a possible resulting change in the self-identification of more Jamaican women as LGBT.

 While there is more openness today, and there are more literary portrayals of same-sex Caribbean characters, there are still violent signs of homophobia in Jamaica.
 Dennis-Benn explains that her ability to write came only once she was in America, and that other LGBT Jamaicans have had similar experiences.
 King writes that “the homophobia that made [LGBT authors] immigrate are taken up by the media to become an integral part of the story of the entire region.”
 While laws in Jamaica still tend towards homophobia, Jamaicans themselves are less overwhelmingly homophobic according to King's study.
 Dennis-Benn's novel gives Jamaicans an entry point to discuss same-sex love through characters such as Margot, because while they may not understand Margot's sexuality, they can relate to other parts of her life, which humanizes the issue.